 Please carefully review the following descriptions of college internship departmental placements and projects before applying.
-On the online application (link provided at the bottom of this page), you will be asked to indicate up to two departments in which you would like to be placed.
+On the online application, you will be asked to indicate up to two departments in which you would like to be placed.

 Note: If you are also applying for a long-term internship, you will be required to answer additional essay questions in the online application.

-The intern will work with a curator on a variety of projects, including entering documentary information on the work of Louis Comfort Tiffany into a database.
+The intern will work with a curator on a variety of projects, including entering into a database documentary information on the work of Louis Comfort Tiffany.
 Other responsibilities will include preparing PowerPoint presentations, organizing files, and scanning slides.
 Knowledge of Microsoft PowerPoint and Excel required; background in art history and American art preferred.

 Asian Art (Chinese Art)

-The intern will work with a curator to conduct research for exhibitions of Chinese art, including contemporary art.
+The intern will work with a curator to conduct research in preparation for an exhibition on early Chinese art.
 Responsibilities will include library and Internet research, compiling bibliographies, and assembling object lists and image files.
-Knowledge of Chinese art, Chinese reading skills, and familiarity with Microsoft Excel and image programs required.
+Familiarity with Microsoft Word and Excel, as well as Adobe Photoshop and Acrobat required.
+Knowledge of Chinese art and Chinese reading skills preferred.

 Concerts & Lectures